 02 Open the documentation

 Open the API.html document from the WICED Studio Project Explorer or using Windows Explorer in the SDK Workspace doc directory.

+Depending on your browser and security settings, you may need to allow ActiveX controls to get the page to display correctly.